ministryofjustice/cloud-platform-terraform-dms/README.md

  **Continuous replication, especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**

+## Schema migration

+For a fresh, empty, destination database you will probably be fine with just leaving the `replication_task_settings` setting empty; as noted above though this will only get the data across, with no meta-information like transaction log, user accounts, foreign key constraints, etc.

  **For schema migration, try https://aws.amazon.com/dms/schema-conversion-tool/**

 ## Usage